jwsoh08/cotf-ai/README.md

 sql_ext_path = "None"
 ```

+## Deployment and Continuous Integration
-## Process to update EC2 instance on GCC.
-Any updates to GCC shall only be done on a weekly basis.
+Do follow the process below to update the EC2 instance on GCC AWS.
+Any updates shall only be done on a weekly basis.

-Please follow these steps

 1. Push all updates to github repository
 2. Change visibility of project in settings to public